-Future economic instability or tightening in the credit markets could lead to another housing market collapse, which could adversely affect our real estate development operations.
-Our future real estate sales, revenues, financial condition and results of operations could suffer as a result.
-Our business is especially sensitive to economic conditions in California and Arizona, where our properties are located.
+Future economic instability or tightening in the credit markets could lead to another housing market collapse, which could adversely affect our real estate development operations and those of our equity method investments.
+Future real estate sales, revenues, financial condition, results of operations and equity in earnings of investments could suffer as a result.
+Our business is sensitive to economic conditions in California, where our real estate development properties are located.